 Re: Playing a Musical Instrument in Year 4

-As you are aware your child is having a taste of what it is like to learn 3 different musical instruments this year as part of the Sound Bites project.
+As you are aware your child has had a taste of what it is like to learn 3 different musical instruments this year as part of the Sound Bites project.
 I am currently sorting out music lessons for next year and I need to know how many children would like to continue to learn an instrument.
-If enough children want to continue to learn I can buy a teacher in from the music service and your child will get a 20-minute lesson once a week in a group of 4 at a cost of £50 per term.
-(In addition to this there is a one-off annual charge of £25 to hire and insure the instrument for a year.)
+If enough children want to continue to learn I can buy a teacher in from the music service and your child will get a 20 minute lesson once a week in a group of 4 at a cost of £45 per term.
 If there are only a few children who want to continue then you will be able to buy lessons directly from the music service.
 The lessons will probably be in a smaller group but the cost will be £80 per term.
 The lessons will take place during school time.

-Your child can choose to learn either: the violin, flute, clarinet, cello, or guitar.
-(Other instruments including brass instruments, singing or keyboard might be available directly from Southampton Music Service.)
+Your child can choose to learn either: the violin, flute, clarinet, or guitar.
+(Other instruments including the keyboard might be available directly from Southampton Music Service.)
 They will be expected to take their instrument home and practice in between lessons.
 If they don’t do this they won’t make progress and they will soon get bored and stop.
 Learning to play an instrument is very rewarding but it is hard work and requires determination and staying power.

-Please, will you complete the slip below to let me know what you and your child would like to do and return it to me via your child’s teacher by Friday 27th April.
-I will contact you after half term to let you know if there are enough children wanting to continue for me to be able to buy in a teacher or whether your child has managed to get a place in one of the music clubs.
+Please will you complete the slip below to let me know what you and your child would like to do and return it to me via your child’s teacher by Friday 20th May.
+I will contact you after half term to let you know if there are enough children wanting to continue for me to be able to buy in a teacher or whether you child has managed to get a place in one of the music clubs.